Alt-iOS/tailwind-leptos-tauri-template/README.md

 CORS policy disclaimer:

-couldnt be bothered to fix simulators connection to machine so just put any, but delete that line and customize as you please Also from the initial commit to now android cant connect for some reason, who knows why as the fetch is never actually done.
+couldnt be bothered to fix simulators connection to machine so ended up putting any, but delete that line and customize as you please Also from the initial commit to now android cant connect for some reason, who knows why as the fetch is never actually done.
 Does work on ios tho.